OpenBB-finance/OpenBB/CONTRIBUTING.md

   * Contact interesting people in our behalf towards partnerships which will provide our user base with more data.
   * Reach out to developers/mathematicians/data scientists/finance people to help us build the #1 Retail Trader terminal.

-#### Programmer - Data Scientist
+#### Software Developer

-For a 1h coding session where the (old) architecture of the repo is explained while a new feature is added, check https://www.youtube.com/watch?v=9BMI9cleTTg.
+For a 1h coding session where the (old) architecture of the repo is explained while a new feature is added, check [here](https://www.youtube.com/watch?v=9BMI9cleTTg).

 The fact that this is an Open Source project makes the possibilities of contributing pretty much unlimited.
 In here you should consider what do you want to gain out of this experience of contributing, some examples we've seen since the repository is live: